eeditiones/tei-publisher-static/README.md

 Variable | Description
 ---------|----------
- remote | Base URL of the TEI Publisher instance to fetch data from context | the prefix path under which the static content will be available
+ remote | Base URL of the TEI Publisher instance to fetch data from context | the prefix path under which the static content will be available.
+Use the empty string ("") if the content should be made available under the root context. cdn | the CDN host to use for loading the TEI Publisher web component library components | version of the TEI Publisher web component library to use

 ### `templates` section

 The `templates` section defines the data to be fetched for a given HTML template.
 A template may include more than one view on the content (i.e. multiple `pb-view` or `pb-load` components).
 You can thus define a series of different views in `data`, each using a different configuration, corresponding to the HTTP parameters to be sent with the request.
+Whenever the template is used (e.g. to display a given TEI document), the generator walks through the list of views.
+We distinguish two kinds of views:

+* static views which stay the same for all pages of a document: they simply require a link pointing to the static data
+* dynamic views which support pagination: in this case the generator walks through the pages as a user would and stores their content each in a separate output file

 For example, take the `documentation.html` template configuration:

 ```yaml
 documentation.html: